 Physician Self-Referral Law (Stark Law)

 The Physician Self-Referral Law is a federal statute prohibiting physicians from referring Medicare or Medicaid patients to entities providing designated health services (DHS) if the physician or a close family member has a financial relationship with that entity.
-If you are under a medicare fraud investigation, hiring a New York fraud attorney can make all the difference in the outcome of your case.
+If you are under investigation for Medicare fraud, hiring a New York fraud attorney can make all the difference in your case.

 Types of Healthcare Fraud Cases We Handle